• Skip to Content

 Students who have completed the prerequisite courses may request a waiver provided they meet the waiver requirement described below.
 Students who waive courses may not be eligible for the concurrent MHS degree.
 The maximum number of credits that may be waived is 45.

-School-wide DrPH Prerequisite Courses
+School-wide DrPH Prerequisite courses

 Course List